 Today my designs are mostly built on or influenced and inspired by mechanisms...

 Powered by the Apocalypse

-Games Powered by the Apocalypse, or PbtA, is a game framework built on the mechanics from Vincent Baker's story game Apocalypse World.
+Games Powered by the Apocalypse, or PbtA, is a game framework built on the mechanics from Vincent and Meguay Baker's story game Apocalypse World.
 The framework has established itself as one of the more important platforms for indie games today, regarding influencing other game designers, and has become the foundation of hundreds and hundreds of published story games.